What is Faslodex® (fulvestrant)?

 What are some of the possible side effects of fulvestrant?

 These are not all the possible side effects of fulvestrant.
-Patients should talk to their doctor about what to expect with treatment with fulvestrant.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with fulvestrant.

 Things to know about fulvestrant